youngwjung/eksworkshop/README.md

 ## Lab2.
 Not able to resolve DNS query inside the cluster.

-I have deployed nginx as a deployment and exposed them with the service name called my-nginx.
+I have deployed nginx as a deployment and exposed them with the service name called `my-nginx`.
 And then I created a new pod called busybox in order to access the exposed service with the command $ curl _http://my-nginx_ inside the pod.
-However, I couldn’t resolve ‘my-nginx’ dns from the pod ‘busybox’.

-1) Why the dns query doesn’t work?
-2) Please explain in detail the workflow of resolving the dns query when curl http://my-nginx (http://my-nginx/) inside the pod.

 ```
 $ kubectl apply -f ./lab2/deployment-nginx.yml
 $ kubectl expose deployment/my-nginx
 $ kubectl apply -f ./lab2/busybox.yml
 ```

+However, I couldn’t resolve `my-nginx` dns from the pod ‘busybox’.

+1) Why the dns query doesn’t work and how to fix it?
+2) Please explain in detail the workflow of resolving the dns query when executing `curl http://my-nginx` inside the pod.
-3) After fixed the dns settings, the dns was resolved correctly.
+3) After fixed the dns settings, the dns for `my-nginx` was resolved correctly.
 However, I could see the dns query failed intermittently and it happened when the dns response has large payload.
 What is the root cause and how I resolve this issue?

 ## Lab 3.
 Create a NLB type service using external controller.